schuler-robotics/detectword_pico/README.md

 Discussion
 ----------
 Detectword_pico is a word detector, also referred to as a 'hot word' or 'wake word' detector.
 The hardware target is the Raspberry Pi Pico board.
-The Pico RP2040 is high function ARM microcontroller with analog inputs, general purpose digital I/O, and a retail cost of 1 USD (2022).
-Detectword_pico is writen in Go (@ref-go) and compiled to a UF2 firmware with Tinygo (@ref-tinygo), a Go compiler for embedded environments.
+The Pico RP2040 is a high function ARM microcontroller with analog inputs, general purpose digital I/O, and a retail cost of 1 USD (2022).
+Detectword_pico is written in Go (@ref-go) and compiled to a UF2 firmware file with Tinygo (@ref-tinygo), a Go compiler for embedded environments.

-Spectrograms (@ref-spectrogram) are created, encapsulating time and frequency features into a two dimensional array.
-The spectrogram arrays are well suited to image processing techniques.
+Spectrograms (@ref-spectrogram) are created encapsulating time and frequency features into two dimensional arrays.
+These arrays are well suited to image processing techniques.
 The spectrogram in Figure (1) represents the word 'raspberry' as captured by the Pico analog to digital converter (ADC).
-Spectrogram colors represent frequency amplitudes (vertical), and duration (horizontal), ranging from blue to red representing low and high intensity, respectively.
+Spectrogram colors represent frequency amplitudes (vertical), and duration (horizontal).
+Ranging from blue to red the colors represent low and high intensity, respectively.

 <p float="left">
 <img src="https://github.com/schuler-robotics/detectword_pico/blob/master/images/xt-raspberry-4096-250.png" width="400" height="300" />